Dudnik-Ilia/DPDL_project/Readme.md

 module load cuda
 module load cudnn
 source ~/.bashrc
-source activate seminar_dpdl # or the name of your conda env
+source activate seminar_dpdlv2 # or the name of your conda env
 ```

 ## Tensorboard